 Miriam Giudice as Mother Cabrini as a Young Woman

 Miriam Giudice (Milan, Italy) is a film/theater actress, singer and classical/contemporary dancer with a specialization in ancient Greek dramatic literature.
 She performs in numerous theater, dance and opera productions, and summer festivals, across Italy: Milan, Verona, Pavia, Torino, Treviso and more.
 Her recent film credits include: Un amore cosi' grande, Stanza 309, Bob Dylan, Zoufree, Dal diario di una signora di New York and Fuori Fuoco, and Lucia Mauro's Voci del diario (Entries).
 Miriam has a special connection to Mother Cabrini as a graduate of Milan's Istituto Madre Cabrini.

 Massimo Brusadin as the Priest

 Massimo Brusadin (Milan, Italy) describes himself as "by chance a man; an actor by choice."
 He was born in 1971 in Pordenone, in Italy's Friuli-Venezia Giulia region, and re-born as an actor in 1996.
 Since childhood, he has been interested in delving into dramatic literature and intrigued by the magic of being able to go from dramatic to comedic roles; rediscovering the strength of characters from other time periods; and reinterpreting them to make them relevant today.
 Since living in Milan, Massimo has worked as a model and performed in theater, TV sitcoms, short films, and feature films.
 He adds, "When art becomes a tool for creating something worthwhile, I take every opportunity to do it."
-Massimo appeared in Lucia Mauro's film, One Year Later and Voci del diario (Entries), and in her TV pilot, The Cooking American.
+Massimo appeared in Lucia Mauro's films, One Year Later and Voci del diario (Entries), and in her TV pilot, The Cooking American.

 Antonio De Robertis as Pope Leo XIII

-Antonio De Robertis (Milan, Italy) was born in Milan to parents originally from Italy's Puglia region.
-While still in his teens, he started to work in engineering/architecture and, through night school courses, he obtained his diploma as a surveyor.
+Antonio De Robertis (Milan, Italy) was born in Milan to parents from Italy's Puglia region.
+While still in his teens, he started to work in engineering/architecture and, through night school courses, obtained his diploma as a surveyor.
 Antonio enjoyed a long career in the construction field before embarking on his passion for the life and work of the artist Vincent Van Gogh.
-He is a much-respected scholar and researcher, and his work on Van Gogh can be found at http://www.vangoghiamo.altervista.org.
+He is a respected scholar and researcher, and his work on Van Gogh can be found at http://www.vangoghiamo.altervista.org.
 Since retiring in 2011, Antonio has pursued a prolific career as a film, TV and theater actor.
-He appeared in Lucia Mauro's film, One Year Later and Voci del diario (Entries).
+He appeared in Lucia Mauro's films, One Year Later and Voci del diario (Entries).